kinvolk/lokomotive/docs/components/cluster-autoscaler.md

 Also, when some of your nodes are unneeded for more than `scale_down_unneeeded_time`, they will be removed from your cluster.

+It is recommended that you install the [Calico HostEndpoint controller component](calico-hostendpoint-controller.md) to secure new nodes created by the Cluster Autoscaler, otherwise they will be exposed.

 ## Caveats

 If you already have worker nodes on your cluster, they will not be considered